-A power of attorney (POA) is a legal document that allows you (the “principal”) to appoint any individual (the “agent” or “attorney-in-fact”) to manage your financial, medical, or other legal affairs.
+A power of attorney form allows you (the “principal”) to appoint any individual (the “agent” or “attorney-in-fact”) to manage your financial, medical, or other legal affairs.

-Power of attorney laws vary by state.
-So, you need to download the power of attorney form specific to Connecticut.
+Power of attorney laws vary by state, so you need to download the power of attorney form specific to Connecticut (CT).